longturn/freeciv21/docs/Coding/hacking.rst

 Map Structure
 =============

-The Map is maintained in a pretty straightforward C array, containing X*Y Tiles.
+The map is maintained in a pretty straightforward C array, containing X*Y Tiles.
 You can use the function :code:`struct tile *map_pos_to_tile(x, y)` to find a pointer to a specific Tile.
 A Tile has various fields;
 see the struct in :file:`common/map.h`.